 Brittany completed her undergraduate degree at UNF and is now working toward her master's degree here as well.
 Her research aims to understand the factors that lead to false crawling behavior in nesting sea turtles on Jekyll Island, GA and St. Augustine Beach, FL.

 Bobby completed his undergraduate work at UConn and is now pursuing his master’s degree at UNF.
 His research focuses on developing an updated population assessment for the threatened American crocodile in the Dominican Republic.

-Marisa completed her undergraduate work at Michigan State University and is now pursuing her master’s degree at UNF.
-She is studying how alligators behave in captivity and what caretakers can do to enrich alligator enclosures.
+Madison completed her undergraduate work at UNF and is also pursuing her master’s degree at UNF.
+She is studying how alligator nest predation is affected by proximity to people.